Volkswagen Polo hatchback review

 The Polo is offered with a good selection of engines to suit most buyers.
 We suggest side-stepping the 79bhp 1.0-litre petrol unless cheap insurance is a priority – it feels a little underpowered and VW’s 94bhp 1.0-litre turbocharged TSI petrol is so zesty and characterful, and not much more expensive by comparison.

 A 108bhp version of this engine is also offered on high-spec models, while the updated Polo GTI gets a 2.0-litre turbocharged petrol producing 204bhp.
 Those after a diesel will now have to look elsewhere or at pre-facelift used models, while a DSG dual-clutch automatic gearbox is offered as an option on the two most potent 1.0-litre TSI engines.

 The Polo's mid-life update also included a revised trim level lineup.
-Even the basic Life trim come with autonomous emergency braking (AEB), LED headlights, streaming and internet connectivity as well as an eight-inch infotainment screen and VW’s digital cockpit dial cluster.
-The Style and R-Line share a higher list of standard equipment with sat nav, adaptive cruise control and more safety technology, while the R-Line model has some of the sporty trappings of a Polo GTI without the high insurance bills or running costs.
+Even the basic Life trim cars comes with autonomous emergency braking (AEB) and LED headlights, as well as an eight-inch infotainment touchscreen and VW’s digital cockpit dial cluster.
+The Style and R-Line trims share a higher list of standard equipment with sat nav, adaptive cruise control and more safety technology, while the R-Line model has some of the sporty trappings of a Polo GTI without the high insurance bills or running costs.